Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 .. image:: ../images/Test_6.png

 As can be seen in the second figure above, the head difference output graph shows a smoother response.
 The extremes are also lowered.
-Instability seems to occur earlier in the simulation.
+Instability seems to occur already at t=+/- 1.6 [s] which is earlier in the simulation compared to the steep wave (t=+/- 11 [s], see the blue line in the top figure on this page).